 You should maintain your HVAC system and keep it in good condition.
 This ensures that you increase the lifespan of your system and cut repair costs.
 A well-maintained HVAC system works efficiently to improve the quality of your indoor air.
 Learn more about air filtration here.

 6. Groom Your Pets

 Pets shed off dead skin that can pollute your indoor air.
-Brushing your pets regularly with a brush can help to reduce contamination of air.
+Brushing your pets regularly with a brush can help to reduce the contamination of your indoor air.
 Ensure that your pets also keep off your furniture to prevent fur buildup in your home.

 Carpets and floors can contain dust and dirt that can reduce the quality of your indoor air.
 Vacuuming areas where dust may accumulate can help you to improve your indoor air.
 Cleaning your carpets regularly will enhance the quality of your indoor air.

-Contact Lanz, Inc. for high-quality plumbing and air conditioning services.
-We have the knowledge, equipment, and experience to properly install, repair, and service commercial HVAC and plumbing systems.
+Contact Lanz Plumbing, Heating & Cooling, Inc. for high-quality plumbing and air conditioning services.
+We have the knowledge, equipment, and experience to properly install, repair, and service residential and commercial HVAC and plumbing systems.

 Image provided by iStock